Note: Rule changes (approved at the 2021 AGM) for the forthcoming season are highlighted in green

 5.1 The competition shall be played during the months of April, May, June, July, August and September.

-5.2 For the purposes of arranging the dates and times of all matches, and to transact any other business in connection with the competition TWO Annual Fixtures Meetings shall be held during February/March for representatives of the competing clubs.
+5.2 For the purposes of arranging the dates and times of all matches, and to transact any other business in connection with the competition, TWO Annual Fixtures Meetings shall be held during February for representatives of the competing clubs.
+Paperwork, monies and any other administrative items requested of clubs and teams may be submitted at either of the TWO Annual Fixtures Meetings.

 5.3 Complete lists of the dates and times agreed upon shall be submitted to the Divisional Secretaries by the representatives of each Club before the end of the evening on which the Fixtures Meeting takes place.
 Subject to Rule 5.4, there can be no changes to fixture dates after the end of March.